Gila Wilderness: Recreation

-The U.S. Forest Service describes the climate of the Wilderness area as "four gentle seasons."
+The U.S. Forest Service describes the climate of the Wilderness area as "four gentle seasons".
 The lower elevations below 7,000 ft are accessible all year with heavy winter snow uncommon.
 Elevation moderates the high summer temperatures of the surrounding Chihuahua Desert.
 May and June are the hottest and dryest months.
 Many trails are relatively easy, following stream valleys bordered by cliffs or crossing flat-topped mesas.
 Water is often scarce due to frequent droughts.
-Summer temperatures can near 100 degrees F (37C), and the size and isolation of the wilderness increases the hazards of visiting.
+Summer temperatures can near 100 degrees F (37 °C), and the size and isolation of the wilderness increases the hazards of visiting.
 A hiker was found alive in 2007 after being lost 40 days in the Gila Wilderness, setting a new state record for the number of days for a lost person to be found alive.
 It is common for hikers to become lost in the vast expanse of the Gila; some are never found.

 The Gila Wilderness provides opportunities for fishing, hunting, backpacking, horseback riding and camping.
 It has hundreds of miles of hiking and horseback trails starting at over fifty easily accessible trailheads.
 A visitor center near the Gila cliff dwellings is about two hours north of Silver City, New Mexico on State Route 15.
 Near here, at an elevation of 5,689 ft, trails radiate up the Middle Fork of the Gila River (41 miles [68 km] long) and the West Fork (34.5 miles [55 km] long) and downstream following the Gila River for 32.5 miles (51 km).
-One of the best-known trails in the Wilderness is the "Catwalk," a one-mile trail suspended above a rushing stream in a gorge only a few feet wide.
+One of the best-known trails in the Wilderness is the "Catwalk", a one-mile trail suspended above a rushing stream in a gorge only a few feet wide.
 The Crest Trail, 12 miles long, passes through impressive sub-alpine forests in the highest portions of the Gila Mountains with elevations from 9,132 ft to 10,770 ft.

 Many hot springs are found within the wilderness.
 Cliff dwellings border stream valleys, especially along the Middle Fork of the Gila River.
 Rafting the Gila River is popular in the spring when water levels in the river are high due to snowmelt in the higher mountains.
 Because it is a wilderness, visitors must minimize their impact on the natural environment by observing the Leave No Trace principles.

 An alternate to the official Continental Divide Trail (CDT) follows the canyon of the Gila River through the wilderness and has been voted one of the favorite sections of the CDT.

 The Gila Wilderness is separated from the sizable Aldo Leopold Wilderness by only a gravel road and a few scattered pieces of private property.
 Aldo Leopold offers additional long-distance hiking and backpacking opportunities.